aaaaaa123456789/gb-debug-information/debuginfo.md

 available to them; blocks MUST NOT be assumed to be in any particular order or layout in the file beyond what this table describes.

+The number of entries in the master block table is defined in the [header][sect3.4], along with the size of each entry (i.e., the element size) and the location of the table.
 The master block table has an alignment constraint of 8 and a minimum element size of 24.
-This means that, in the [header][sect3.4], both the location and the element size for the master block table MUST be set to multiples of 8, and the element size MUST be at least 24.
+This means that, in the [header][sect3.4], both the location and the element size for the master block table MUST be set to multiples of 8, and its element size MUST be at least 24.
 Using a value greater than 24 for the element size is NOT RECOMMENDED; if a greater value is used, additional bytes in each entry MUST be treated as reserved fields and set to the [invalid value][def-invalid].